matteoramazzotti/PathLay/docs/usage.rst

 The Clipboard
 ^^^^^^^^^^^^^

-The Clipboard is a freely movable window that will be displayed as soon as the "Analysis Results" page is loaded.
+The Clipboard is a freely movable window that will be displayed as soon as the "PathLay - MAPS" page is loaded.
 It is composed by two boxes, the "Info" box and the "Selected" box.
 The "Info" box will display the information related to a clicked indicator, this includes every ID that the indicator is portaying, with their differential expression values and other IDs eventually linked.
 Cliking on the IDs in the "Info" box will open up a page in the online database of reference for that data type:

 	* NCBI for genes
 	* UniProtKB for proteins